redwoodjs/redwood/docs/docs/how-to/dbauth-passwordless.md

 Security is really important.
 Sometimes you don't want to integrate with a third-party authentication services.
 Whatever the reason, Redwood has you covered with Redwood's dbAuth to authenticate users.
 This is a great option.

 One thing though is now you're collecting the user's login and password.
 If you'd like to not collect that, an alternative is to generate a token in place of the password.
-The only data needed for passwordless is the users email address.
+The only data needed for passwordless is the user's email address.

 In this how-to I'll show you how to set up dbAuth to be passwordless, you'll still need to set up a way to [send emails](../how-to/sending-emails.md), but there's plenty of ways to do that.